intbio-ncl/shortbol/README.md

 ### Example usage

-1. `simple_example.rdfsh` is a design for a single promoter with its associated sequence
+1. `simple_example.rdfsh` in the /examples folder is a design for a single promoter with its associated sequence

 2. Compile the `simple_example.rdfsh` file with _ `python run.py -s sbolxml examples/simple_example.rdfsh -o <output-file>`